 Rather than being persuaded by biased news stories, memes and targeted social media advertising, let’s take a closer look at what the politicians write about their policies and campaigns.
 And when it’s non existent keep our politicians honest by asking for the information.

 People who tick the same boxes on election day never push for change.
-It’s those of us who way up the policies and campaigns that have the power to create and topple governments.
+It’s those of us who weigh up the policies and campaigns that have the power to create and topple governments.